foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab2.rst

 * git

 The |embarc| source code is hosted in a `GitHub repository <https://github.com/foss-for-synopsys-dwc-arc-processors/embarc_osp>`__.
-There are scripts and such in this repo that you'll need to set up your development environment, and we'll be using Git to get this repo.
-If you don't have Git installed, see the beginning of the OS-specific instructions below for help.
+The repository consists of scripts and other things to you need to setup your development environment, and use Git to get this repo.
+If you do not have Git installed, see the beginning of the OS-specific instructions for help.

-We'll begin by using Git to clone the repository anonymously.
+Using Git to clone the repository anonymously.

 .. code-block:: console